 Fire safety codes require an 1/8 inch gap around a fireplace door for proper air flow and to prevent overheating.
 So while our air sealed enclosures are not truly 100% air tight, it's the pre-installed fireplace door gasket seal around the edge of the doors that prevents them from being drafty.
 We have custom sizing available to ensure that your wood burning fireplace glass door fits snuggly in your firebox for optimized efficiency.

-Finish colors, various methods of spark protection, and damper options are also available when selecting one of these air tight enclosure with a fireplace door deal.
-Our high-quality steel and aluminum doors are American made, and free shipping is included with all of our products.
+Finish colors, various methods of spark protection, and damper options are also available when selecting one of these air seal enclosure with a fireplace door deal.
+Our high-quality steel doors are American made, and free shipping is included with all of our products.